MrBlackHat115/Help-Desk-Administration-Lab/README.md

 7. [🎫 Windows Tickets](#-windows-tickets)
 8. [📚 Resources & Conclusion](#-resources-&-conclusion)

+## ✅ Prerequisites

+Before starting this lab, you should have:

+- Basic computer knowledge (file management, installing software, navigating the OS)
+- Basic understanding of networking concepts (IP addresses, DNS, DHCP)
+- Familiarity with **Windows** and **Linux** operating systems
+- A system capable of running virtualization software (VirtualBox or VMware)

 ## 🧰 Tools and OS Requirements

 This lab is designed to simulate real-world help desk and IT administration environments.
 The following tools and operating systems are required to complete the labs successfully.